 - WWU is located in one of the hotbeds for rugby in North America.
 The best rugby in Canada (and maybe on the Pacific Coast) is played in British Columbia so coming to WWU will give you the opportunity to play and learn from the best.
 The Washington State High School 2012 Rugby Champions are part of the Chuckanut Bay Rugby Club of Bellingham.

-- And we haven’t even mentioned the new stadium which is due to be completed during the 2013/2014 school year.
+- And we haven’t even mentioned the new stadium which will be completed this fall.

 We invite you to go to WWU’s website and explore further what this great school and fabulous region have to offer.
 Click on this link: http://www.wwu.edu/